 Encryption & Other Features

+During this Goose VPN review in Japan, I came to know.
 As for security features, Goose VPN offers strong 256-bit AES encryption along with 4 industry-standard VPN protocols.
 You can choose between IKEv2, L2TP/IPSec, PPTP, and OpenVPN.
 Although you do get options to choose different protocols, I would still recommend going with OpenVPN since it’s the safest.

 So, overall, the Goose VPN is pretty secure.
 But, when it comes to offering other security features, Goose VPN lacks a bit behind.
 For instance, you’re not going to find built-in leak protection, split tunneling, or ad-blocker.